prysmaticlabs/documentation/website/docs/advanced/migrating-keys.md

 ### Step 5:  Verification and restarting the validator client

-It is highly recommended that the validator process on the original, migrated validator is stopped and disabled to ensure it is not restarted automatically or accidently.
+It is highly recommended that the validator process on the original, migrated validator is stopped and disabled to ensure it is not restarted automatically or accidentally.

 On the original system, with the validator process stopped, remove the account(s) using the process below: